Polymarket/poly-market-maker/market_maker_nba_game.md

   ]
 }
 ```
-*to be honest this json shows the price for the winning of each team, we will convert that to possibilities later.*
+*This json shows the price for the winning of each team, we will convert that to possibilities later.*

 ## There are two instances of market makers bots running